-All interest accruals stop as of the date on which the bankruptcy has been declared, except when the debt is subject to a security.
-The discount on securities corresponds to interest that has not accrued and has not unmatured.
+All interest accruals stop as of the date on which the bankruptcy was declared, except when the debt is subject to a security.
+The discount on securities corresponds to unaccrued and unmatured interest

 38 Discuss potential liabilities for a secured creditor that enforces against collateral.